Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Queen's Tears Bromeliad requires a high humidity of 60-70% to thrive.
 If the humidity is too low, the plant will respond with brown leaf tips and edges.

-To increase humidity, set the pot on a wet pebble tray or grow the plant is a well-lit bathroom or kitchen.
+To up scale humidity, set the pot on a wet pebble tray or grow the plant is a well-lit bathroom or kitchen.
 Ensure that there is good air circulation for to prevent fungal diseases.
-Check out these techniques on how to raise humidity for houseplants.

 Feeding